News Explorer

 iOS

-• Press the Configuration button on the right side of the navigation bar on top of the subscriptions list.
+• Tap on the three-dots icon on top of the feeds list.

 tvOS